-It’s that time when the new year commences, in which I try to implement some healthier cooking & eating habits.
+When the new year commences, I find myself trying to implement healthier cooking & eating habits.
 You know, your standard, eat-more-green-vegetables-and-less-mac-&-cheese resolutions.
-Though, some of my healthy plans will need to be put on hold temporarily, due to pressing circumstances… NFL… Football….
-Playoffs.
-Oh yes, it’s serious football viewing time, and with the only 2 games left until Superbowl, we have to get our game day snacks in gear.
-Something about kale & carrot sticks just doesn’t scream football, so we’re just going to have to suffer through a few more Sundays of delicious appetizers.
+Though, my healthy habits will need to be put on hold due to pressing circumstances—NFL Football Playoffs!
+It’s serious football viewing time, and with only 2 games left until Superbowl, we need to get our game-day snacks in gear.
+Something about kale & carrot sticks just doesn’t scream football, so we’re just going to suffer through a few more Sundays of delicious appetizers.
 With so many snacking options, what should we make?
-Usually it’s a game time decision for me.
-I go with whatever sounds good at that moment, or use what ingredients I have on hand.
-However, this Sunday I already know what is on the menu, and it starts with a little something you’ve seen before on the dinnervine – bacon.
-Well, there’s more to it than just that, though I’m not above simply serving-up some crispy strips & enjoying a blissful bacon coma.
-Though, we’re going to get a little more creative with my take on a bubbly Hot BLT Dip.
-BLT’s make their appearance here fairly often in one form or another, but we’re turning all the flavors of the coveted Bacon-Lettuce-Tomato sandwich into an easy party app.
-There are many recipes out there I’ve seen for both cold and hot versions, but I opted to use of cream cheese and sharp cheddar cheese that I use commonly for other dips.
-I can assure you, this one will get devoured faster than you can crack open your second game day beer.
+Usually it’s a game time decision (though that seems fitting here).
+I opt for whatever sounds good at the time, or try to use ingredients I already have available.
+This Sunday, there was one ingredient I knew was going on the menu, and it’s one you’ve seen plenty of times here—bacon.
+Though crispy bacon strips are magical on their own, we’re going to use them in my version of bubbly, Hot BLT Dip.
+BLT’s make their appearance here fairly often in one form or another.
+This time we’re turning all of the coveted Bacon-Lettuce-Tomato sandwich flavors into an easy party dip.
+I’ve seen many recipes out there for both cold and hot versions, but I opted to use cream cheese, and sharp cheddar cheese.
+I can assure you, this one will get devoured faster than you can crack open your second game-day beer.
 This dish is dairy-based, with a only few ingredients.
-It is rich; though I created my recipe using lower-fat varieties of sour cream, cream cheese, mayonnaise & shredded cheddar cheeses.
-After pre-crisping the bacon, we bake our deliciousness for about 20 minutes in the oven, and serve with slices of a lightly toasted sourdough baguette.
+It is rich; however, I created this using low-fat varieties of sour cream, cream cheese, mayonnaise, and shredded cheddar cheeses.
+After pre-crisping the bacon, we bake our deliciousness for about 20 minutes in the oven, and serve with slices of a lightly-toasted, sourdough baguette.

-So get all your greens in Saturday because come Sunday, bacon’s in the lineup!
+Get your greens in on Saturday, because come Sunday, bacon’s in the lineup!

 A little bacon, a little pigskin, the perfect combo!
-You may be wondering where the ‘L’ is in our BLT, but there is something about hot lettuce that sounds like a hot mess to me… So, instead we’re using fresh green onion to give our dip some extra flavor, and take the place of the leafy green.
-You also can add more tomatoes if you fancy.
-I used the entire basket of little grape tomatoes, and would have added more if I had extra, and hey, they make this healthy right?!
+You may be wondering where the ‘L’ is from the BLT, but there’s something about hot lettuce that sounds like a hot mess.
+Instead we’re using fresh green onion to give our dip extra flavor, and take the place of the leafy green.
+You can also add more fresh tomatoes if you fancy.
+I used the entire basket of little, grape tomatoes, and would have added more if I had extra.
 Just make sure to deseed the lil’ guys so your dip isn’t full of tomato guts.
-I think warm and toasted sourdough baguette slices are the perfect vehicle for eating this, and together really give us the taste of the homemade sandwich.
-You can also use tortilla chips and change it up; bacon doesn’t discriminate.
-I am excited for this game this Sunday, though truthfully, I think I’m more excited about the food!
+I think warm, toasted, sourdough slices are the perfect vehicle for eating this (and all together really give us the taste of the homemade sandwich).
+You can also use tortilla chips, or crackers—bacon doesn’t discriminate.
+I’m excited for the game this Sunday, and maybe more so for the food!

-Enjoy this dip with some football watching-friends, and you’ll have a true winner, even if the same doesn’t go for your favorite team…Pin It
+Enjoy this dip with your football-watching friends, and you’ll have a true winner (even if your team scores otherwise).Pin It